-II.
-Data Sources and Summary Statistics
+3. Data Sources and Summary Statistics

-A. The Toxic Release Inventory Data
+3.1.
+The Toxic Release Inventory Data

-We identify plants that emit airborne toxic pollutants using the Toxic Release Inventory (TRI), a publicly available database established and maintained by the US Environmental Protection Agency (EPA).
-The TRI was established by the Emergency Planning, Community Right to Know Act (EPCRA) in 1986, in response to the Bhopal disaster and a series of smaller spills of dangerous chemicals at American Union Carbide plants.
+We identify toxic plants using the Toxic Release Inventory (TRI), a publicly-available database established and maintained by the U.S. Environmental Protection Agency (EPA).11 The TRI was established by the Emergency Planning, Community Right to Know Act (EPCRA) in 1986, in response to the Bhopal disaster and a series of smaller spills of dangerous chemicals at American Union Carbide plants.
 Bhopal added urgency to the claim that communities had a "right to know" about hazardous chemicals that were being used or produced in their midst.
-EPCRA requires manufacturing plants (those in Standard Industrial Classifications 2000 to 3999) with more than 10 full-time employees that either use or produce more than threshold amounts of listed toxic substances to report releases to the EPA.
-11
+EPCRA requires manufacturing plants (those in Standard Industrial Classifications 2000 to 3999) with more than 10 full-time employees that either use or produce more than threshold amounts of listed toxic substances to report releases to the EPA.12